Dr. Keith Sellers is your optometrist of choice for knowledgeable, experienced eye care.

 A native of Cincinnati, Dr. Gunn received a Bachelor of Biological Sciences degree from Ohio State University and a Doctor of Optometry degree from the Indiana University School of Optometry.
 She was a student Fellow of the American Academy of Optometry.
 She was also a member of Volunteer Optometric Services to Humanity (VOSH) and traveled to Frome, Jamaica on a mission trip to provide eye care.

 Dr. Gunn was the Founder of the Indiana University Sports Vision Club and is a member of The American Optometric Association, The Kentucky Optometric Association, and The AOA Sports & Performance Vision Advocacy Network.
+She is also fully certified to fit MiSight® contact lenses by Coopervision for treating myopic/nearsighted children.

 Learn more about Dr. Gunn in this blog post entitled "Getting to Know Dr. Kristen Gunn."